Are You a Descendant of Roderick Campbell and Margaret McRae? You are probably a McIvor.

 otherwise Broker and Donald Mackay, all from Strathconon.
 The two latter were outlawed for not appearing.
 The charge was that of

-survey and from searching a bothy where they had reason to suppose illegal distillation was carried on.
-It is difficult to know
+and from searching a bothy where they had reason to suppose illegal distillation was carried on.
+It is difficult to know whether this

 The approximate location of Invervenie in Ross-shire.